SovereignCloudStack/openstack-health-monitor/startup/README.md

 * Create a file `run_in_loop.sh` which runs `run_YOURCLOUD.sh` in a loop:
   ```
   #!/bin/bash
+  rm stop-os-hm 2>/dev/null
+  while true; do
+    ./run_YOURCLOUD.sh -s -i 200
+    if test -e stop-os-hm; then break; fi
-  while true; do ./run_YOURCLOUD.sh -s -i 200; echo -n "Hit ^C to abort ..."; sleep 15; echo; done
+    echo -n "Hit ^C to abort ..."
+    sleep 15; echo
+  done
   ```
-  This will run 200 iterations in `api_monitor` and then restart.
+  This will run 200 iterations in `api_monitor.sh` and then restart.

 ## System startup
 * Edit the tmux startup script `run-apimon-in-tmux.sh` to set `OS_CLOUD` correctly for your cloud.
+* If you are not using ~/openstack-health-monitor for the checked out git tree, you need to adjust the scripts and the systemd unit file here accordingly.
 * Copy `apimon.service` to `~/.config/systemd/user`.
-(You might need to create that directory first.)
+(You might need to
+  create that directory first.)
 * Test that you can start the service by calling `systemctl --user start apimon`
 * This should create a tmux session in which the OpenStack Health Momitor is running.
 Attach to the tmux session `tmux attach -t oshealthmon`.
 * You can stop the service by hitting ^C (Control-c), possibly several times.
 * Now enable the service: `systemctl --user enable apimon`
 * And tell systemd that it should create a user session on startup: